Audetas/KRelay/PLUGIN DOCUMENTATION.md

 An instance of this class will be passed to your event handlers to determine what client is involved with the event.
 For the most part, your main interactions with this class will include:
 - Creating a hash map (Dictionary) of ClientInstances to store variables on a per-client basis - since there is only one instance of your plugin.
-- The SendToClient(Packet) method, to send a specified packet to the client.
+- The `SendToClient(Packet)` method, to send a specified packet to the client.
-- The SendToServer(Packet) method, to send a specified packet to the server from the client.
+- The `SendToServer(Packet)` method, to send a specified packet to the server from the client.
-- The ObjectId field, which is the object id that represents the client that was given by the CREATE_SUCCESS packet.
+- The `ObjectId` field, which is the object id that represents the client that was given by the CREATE_SUCCESS packet.

 ## The Packet Class
 ----------------------------------------
 The Packet class holds the data of an intercepted packet.
 Packet is the generic class that is extended by classes of specific types of packets like PlayerTextPacket.
 Important Packet fields:
-- byte Id.
+- `byte Id`.
 The id of the packet.
 Refrain from using this in your logic.
-- PacketType Type.
+- `PacketType Type`.
 The type of the packet.
 Use this in your logic instead of Id!
-- bool Send.
+- `bool Send`.
 Determines if the packet is sent.
 Set it to false to cancel the packet.

 Important Packet Methods:
-- static Packet CreateInstance(PacketType).
+- `static Packet CreateInstance(PacketType)`.
 Used to create a new instance of a packet by type.
 Use this to create your own packets to send off.
 Do NOT use the packet constructor.
-- string ToString().
+- `string ToString()`.
 Returns the name of the packet, the id, and a table of its fields and values.
 This is useful for debugging!

 ## The Serializer Class
 ----------------------------------------
 The Serializer class is static and contains many useful serializations:
-- Dictionary Tiles [TileName => TileId].
+- `Dictionary<string tile, ushort id> Tiles`.
 All the different types of tiles in the game.
-- Dictionary Items [ItemName => ItemId].
+- `Dictionary<string item, ushort id> Items`.
 All the different items in the game.
-- Dictionary Objects [ObjectName => ObjectId].
+- `Dictionary<string object, ushort id> Objects`.
 All the different game objects in the game.
-- Dictionart Enemies [EnemyName => EnemyId].
-ALl the different enemies in the game.
+- `Dictionary<string enemy, ushort id> Enemies`.
+All the different enemies in the game.
 - Packets.
-Methods GetPacketPacketType(id), GetPacketId(type)
+Methods `GetPacketPacketType(id)`, `GetPacketId(type)`
 - Servers.
-Methods GetServerByFullName(fullName), GetServerByShortName(shortName)
+Methods `GetServerByFullName(fullName)`, `GetServerByShortName(shortName)`

 ## The PacketType Enumeration
 ----------------------------------------